 IV.
 Explore the ethical issues involved in representing asylum seekers

-Attorney Teresa Messer practices exclusively in the area of U.S. Immigration and Nationality law and has represented clients before the U.S. Department of Homeland Security and U.S. Citizenship and Immigration Services, as well as before U.S. Consulates and Embassies, and the Immigration Court.
-Her immigration legal experience, commitment to her clients, and dedication to the legal profession has been recognized and awarded by the State Bar of Texas, AVVO, and Lead Counsel.
+Attorney Teresa Messer practices exclusively in the area of U.S. Immigration and Nationality law and has represented clients before the U.S. Citizenship and Immigration Services, as well as before U.S. Consulates and Embassies, and the Immigration Court.
+Her immigration legal experience, commitment to her clients, and dedication to the legal profession has been recognized by the State Bar of Texas, Texas Super Lawyers, Houstonia Magazine, Lawline.com, Avvo, Texas Lawyer Magazine, and H Texas Magazine.

-As an undergraduate at the University of Houston, Ms. Messer established a student organization that provided services such as English as a Second Language (ESL) classes, GED preparation, college admissions assistance, and clothing donations for refugees living in Houston.
-Ms. Messer was later recognized by the Darfurian Association of Greater Houston for her volunteer contributions to the refugee community of Houston.
+As an undergraduate at the University of Houston, she established a student organization that provided services such as English as a Second Language (ESL) classes, GED preparation, college admissions assistance, and clothing donations for refugees living in Houston.
+Teresa was later recognized by the Darfurian Association of Greater Houston for her volunteer contributions to the refugee community of Houston.

 Nice work.
 Thank you